openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   deviceId - Device Id
-    *   Since Broadband connection lacks a Verisure ID, the following naming convention is used for Broadband connection on first site: 'broadband1'
+    *   Since Broadband connection lacks a Verisure ID, the following naming convention is used for Broadband connection on site id 123456789: 'broadband123456789'

 #### Channels